 - The company auditor cannot be a director

 - An undischarged bankrupt cannot be a company director

 - Any person who has been disqualified as a company director cannot be appointed to any other company whilst their ban is still in place

 A minimum age requirement of 16 was introduced in October 2008 under the Companies Act 2006.

 Can a company director also be a shareholder?

 UK company law permits private limited companies to be registered with only one director, who may also be a shareholder.
 It is, therefore, possible to set up and run a company on your own as the only shareholder and director.

 What is the difference between a company director and a shareholder?

 A shareholder owns all or part of a company.
 Directors are appointed by shareholders to manage all operational and financial aspects associated with running a company.

 Can a company director also be a company secretary?

 Yes, a company director can also be the company secretary.

 What is the difference between a company director and a company secretary?

 The burden of responsibility placed upon a company director is quite significant.
 For this reason, many directors appoint a company secretary to assist them with their statutory duties, which helps to reduce their workload to a manageable level.

 Almost all directors’ duties can be delegated to a company secretary.
 However, legal liability for these statutory duties ultimately falls upon directors.

 What is a corporate director?

-A corporate director is the term used to describe a company, firm, or any other kind of corporate body that is appointed as the director of another company.
+A corporate director is a term used to describe a company, firm, or any other kind of corporate body that is appointed as the director of another company.
 A private company can appoint as many corporate directors as it wishes during or after company formation, provided there is always at least one appointed human director.

 There are many advantages to appointing corporate directors, especially when a company is newly established.
 The expertise, support, and guidance of a well-known corporation can be extremely beneficial to a company that is just starting out, and it can make a relatively unknown business more appealing and credible to consumers, suppliers, investors, and lenders.